 After visiting NoHo, check out nearby Nolita & SoHo.

-Great Jones Street & Bond Street
+Shopping on Great Jones Street & Bond Street

 The best shopping in NoHo is found on Great Jones Street and Bond Street, where you’ll find antiques, homewares, designer fashion, furniture galleries and bookstores.
 The facials at Heyday are affordable and excellent, and they’ve got a huge range of high quality and hard-to-find skincare products for sale in the front of the store.